 Honey Bees

 Honey bees have thick, oval-shaped bodies and are dark brown in color with yellow stripes.
-Honey bees are some of the best known pollinators and pollinate billions of dollars worth of crops each year.
-Honey bees are typically calm insects and will usually only sting if provoked.
+Honey bees are some of the best-known pollinators and pollinate billions of dollars’ worth of crops each year.
+They are typically calm insects and will usually only sting if provoked.

 Carpenter Bees

 Carpenter bees have large, round bodies with smooth, black abdomens.
-Like honey bees, carpenter bees are pollinators, but they can also cause a lot of damage to wooden structures by boring into wood to create nests.
+Like honey bees, carpenter bees are pollinators, but they can also cause significant damage to wooden structures by boring into wood to build nests.

 Bumblebees

-Bumblebees are round-bodied and have black and yellow hair covering their bodies.
-They are known to be some of the more friendly bees and will typically only sting if provoked.
-Bumblebees are important pollinators and pollinate wildflowers and crops, making them some of our biggest environmental allies.
+Bumblebees are round-bodied and have black-and-yellow hair covering their bodies.
+They are known to be some of the friendliest bees and will typically only sting if provoked.

 Tips to Protect Yourself from Stings